 Abell 370 is a galaxy cluster located approximately 6 billion light-years away from the Earth (at redshift z = 0.375), in the constellation Cetus.
 Its core is made up of several hundred galaxies.
-It was catalogued by George Abell, and is the most distant of the clusters he catalogued.
-Abell 370 includes several arcs of light, which in fact are mirages caused by gravitational lensing of more distant objects.
+It was catalogued by George Abell, and this is the most distant of the clusters he catalogued.
+Abell 370 includes several distorted arcs of lensed light, where the lens in fact is a entire cluster of galaxies showing more several distant galaxies from the farest background.

 LRGB (500-120-120-120 min) total 14,3 h, seeing 0.9-1.4 arc-sec, north is up